MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/microsoft-graph-migration.md

 Microsoft tenant (72f988bf-86f1-41af-91ab-2d7cd011db47) has such Conditional Access policies configured.

+## More information

+You can find more information about the Microsoft Graph migration on https://github.com/Azure/azure-cli/issues/22580.

-## Give feedback
+## Feedback

-If you have any questions, please [send us your feedback](/cli/azure/get-started-with-azure-cli#give-feedback).
+If you have any questions, please reply to https://github.com/Azure/azure-cli/issues/22580 or create a new issue with the [`az feedback`](/cli/azure/reference-index#az-feedback) command.